dnv-opensource/ship-traffic-generator/README.md

 uv run trafficgen --help
 ```

+## Usage

+For simplest usage, clone this repo, then run ```pip install -e .``` (you may want to do this in a local environment, such as a venv, see an example with `uv` below).

+Then run: ```trafficgen gen-situation```.
+You can add the option `-v` for visualization.

-See documentation for usage of the Ship Traffic Generator.
+For further explanations, see the [documentation pages](https://dnv-opensource.github.io/ship-traffic-generator/) of the Ship Traffic Generator.

 ## Development Setup

 ### Install UV

 This project uses `uv` as package manager.
 If you haven't already, install [uv](https://docs.astral.sh/uv), preferably using it's ["Standalone installer"](https://docs.astral.sh/uv/getting-started/installation/#__tabbed_1_2) method: <br>
 ..on Windows: